icst2021satool/probabilistic-coupling-experiment/README.md

 }]
 }
 ```
+Whenever one runs **datafilegen.sh** for a particular d4j's project ``PROJECTID`` and version ``VERSION``, the subsumption files are generated and saved on
+folder ``datacollection/subsumption-files/PROJECTID/reduce/VERSION``.
-These data can optionally be removed after the execution of the scripts to generated FDP data.
+These files can optionally be removed after the execution of the scripts

-Additionally, we use **subsumption-files** sub-directories to save the node and edge coverage, generated from data flow coverage.
-These data is zipped and then moved to the **subsumption-files/reduce** directory.
+to generate FDP data.
+In order so save space, **subsumption files** are available compressed [here](https://drive.google.com/drive/folders/1r9YyHduev5Ig1RG7I-ENkjcqND2ker0M?usp=sharing)
+for the d4j's projects, excepting Lang and Mockito.

 ### datacollection/satool